PlayboyPrime/ModalMod/Explanations.md

 If sendMessage.channelId and sendMessage.message is not empty, the bot will send a message to a channel.

-channelId: This will be the channelId where the message will be sent.
+channelId: This will be the channelId or {user.dm} where the message will be sent.
 Leave this blank for no message.

 message: This will be the message content.
 Leave this blank for no message.